 - You can also increase the red onions or jalapeno to your taste, add red pepper flakes, garlic, fresh tomatoes, and a number of other things to this guacamole - it's super versatile!

 Note: This recipe was originally published on May 2, 2020.
-It was updated on December 15, 2020 to include more tips and FAQs and a new recipe card!
+It was updated on February 4, 2022 to include new photos and a tutorial video!